CPD (Continuing Professional Development)

 Reading: Reviewing relevant papers, such as in a book, magazine, newspaper, whitepaper, or notebook, or of electronic displays, such as computer displays, television or e-readers.

-Audio/video content: Video on demand or audio and video on demand which allow members to select and watch/listen to video or audio content as needed
+Audio/video content: Video on demand or audio and video on demand which allow members to select and watch/listen to video or audio content as needed.

-Mentoring or being Mentee:
+Mentoring or being a Mentee:

 Design and/or presenting a course: